cBournhonesque/lightyear/README.md

 - Message Manager
   - DONE: add packet fragmentation similar to reliable.io or renet, so that we know how send packets will work
   - DONE: send acks correctly about which messages have been received?
+  - DONE: basic soak test is working
+  - TODO: unreliable receiver needs to drop fragmented messages that are too old!
+  - TODO: run more extensive soak test

 - Packet Manager: